 Take Action to Protect Your Rights

 The FTX collapse destroyed trust and devastated countless investors.
-While criminal convictions and bankruptcy distributions provide some measure of justice, many victims continue to seek full recovery of their losses.
+While criminal convictions and bankruptcy distributions provide some measure of justice, many victims continue to evaluate additional recovery paths.
 If you lost money in the FTX collapse, understanding your legal options is the first step toward recovery.

 Statutes of limitations may bar certain claims if you wait too long to act.
 We encourage FTX victims to consult with a qualified attorney to evaluate their situation and preserve their legal rights.